Skip to main content

 Normal Locking (Single Node Locking)

-In a single node system, locking is used when multiple threads try to access the critical system at the same time.
+In a single node system, locking is used when multiple threads try to access the critical section at the same time.

 Types